alplky/web-scraping-challenge/README.md

     - NASA Mars News
     - JPL Mars Space Images - Featured Image
     - Mars Facts
-    - Mars Hamispheres
+    - Mars Hemispheres
 2. MongoDB and Flask Application
-    - Convert scraping file into a script with a scrape function that will execulte all scraping code and return a Python dictionary containing all retrieved data.
+    - Convert scraping file into a script with a scrape function that will execute all scraping code and return a Python dictionary containing all retrieved data.
     - Create a scrape route that will import the scrape function and store the returned value in MongoDB as a Python dictionary.
     - Create a root route that will query the Mongo database and pass the data into an HTML template to display the data.
-    - Create an HTML file that will take the mars data dictioary and display all data on the page.
+    - Create an HTML file that will take the mars data dictionary and display all data on the page.

 ![Main_Img](Images/main_img.png)
 ![Hemispheres](Images/hemispheres.png)